 Neutrinos and antineutrinos are naturally occurring fundamental particles, emitted by the sun, the Earth, distant stars, nuclear reactors, particle accelerators, and other natural and manmade sources.
 The neutrino sector has a rich structure: three types, or “flavors,” are known to exist—electron, muon, and tau—each associated with its charged lepton partner.

 Physicists, using increasingly sophisticated detectors, have been investigating neutrino properties for decades, including their mass, their mysterious quantum mechanical propensity to change their flavor as they move through spacetime, and their relation to the overall matter-antimatter asymmetry of the universe.
-Ongoing fundamental studies of neutrinos at LLNL include a search for a new neutrino type (PROSPECT), an experiment to determine whether the neutrino and antineutrino are in fact the same particle (nEXO), and research into detection of coherent scattering of antineutrinos from nuclei.
+Ongoing fundamental studies of neutrinos at LLNL include a search for a new neutrino type (PROSPECT), an experiment to determine whether the neutrino and antineutrino are in fact the same particle (nEXO), a direct measurement of the mass of the neutrino (Project 8 ), and research into detection of coherent scattering of antineutrinos from nuclei.

 This work is closely linked at the level of technology to other fundamental physics efforts at the Laboratory, including the search for weakly interacting massive particles (LUX and LZ) and axions (ADMX).
 Either or both of these particles may be constituents of dark matter—known from astrophysical evidence to permeate the universe—with a total mass roughly five times that of visible matter like stars and planets.
 In addition, our fundamental physics work connects to an exciting new branch of applied physics in which Livermore has played a seminal role: applied antineutrino physics.